1. Policy statement

-4. CA Ventures will obtain consent when collecting personal data
+4. CA Ventures will obtain consent where necessary when collecting personal data

 CA Ventures collects personal data in the course of registering and communicating with applicants or prospective or actual residents for residing at residences, employing staff, or providing services to customers.
-CA Ventures has to satisfy at least one of the conditions in the Act for the processing of personal data and ensure that the processing is fair.
+CA Ventures will obtain consent from such data subjects unless at least one of the conditions or exemptions in the GDPR for the processing of personal data without consent applies.

-If further processing occurs beyond the purposes for which the data has been collected, then consent should be sought again, unless another condition or exemption in the General Data Protection Regulation (GDPR) (EU) 2016/679 regulation in EU law on data protection and privacy Act applies.
+If further processing occurs beyond the purposes for which the data has been collected, then consent should be sought again, unless another condition or exemption in the GDPR applies.

 5. CA Ventures will inform people what is being done with their data

-In order to process personal data, a ‘data controller’ such as CA Ventures has to keep the collected data secured and make it available if required to be submitted upon request of the local concerned regulatory authority in compliance with the Act’s principles and guidelines.
+In order to process personal data, a data controller such as CA Ventures has to keep the collected personal data secured and make it available if required to be submitted upon request of the local concerned regulatory authority in compliance with the GDPR’s principles and guidelines.

-All new projects or services at CA Ventures involving the processing of personal data should be reported to the legal services team to ensure compliance with the guidelines and principles set by the local regulatory authority.
+All new projects or services at CA Ventures involving the processing of personal data should be reported to the legal services team to ensure compliance with the guidelines and principles set by applicable regulatory authorities.

 6. CA Ventures will keep personal data safe and secure

-In the event that CA Ventures engages a third party as a ‘data processor’ for its personal data, a specific written contract with the supplier providing assurance of security provision should be in place.
-The firm will not rely solely on supplier set ‘terms and conditions’.
-Transfers of personal data outside the European Economic Area (EEA) will be managed according to the principles and guidelines of General Data Protection Regulation (GDPR) (EU) 2016/679 regulation in EU law on data protection and privacy Act of the Data Protection.
+In the event that CA Ventures engages a third party as a data processor for its personal data, a specific written contract with the data processor providing assurance of security provisions should be in place.
+The firm will not rely solely on the data processor’s set ‘terms and conditions’.
+Transfers of personal data outside the European Economic Area (EEA) will be managed according to the principles and guidelines of the GDPR.

 7. CA Ventures will serve the rights of individuals under the Act